DataDog/junit-upload-github-action/README.md

 This action downloads the [datadog-ci](https://github.com/DataDog/datadog-ci) and uses it to upload JUnitXML files to the [CI Visibility product](https://docs.datadoghq.com/continuous_integration/).

-This action setup node and requires node `>=10.24.1`.
+This action sets up node and requires node `>=10.24.1`.
 You can configure a specific version of node to use.
 Note that if you have setup another version already it will override it.

 ## Usage